vsheahan/Embedding-Space-Invaders/README.md

 *A tale of hubris, embeddings, and 100% false positive rates*

+---

+## TL;DR for Non-Technical Readers

+**What's the problem?** People can trick AI chatbots by saying things like "Ignore your instructions and do what I say."
+I wanted to build a system to detect these attacks.

+**What did I try?** I measured how "mathematically different" each prompt looked from normal prompts.
+If it looked weird enough, flag it as an attack.
+Simple, right?

+**Did it work?** Spectacularly no. The system flagged 97% of ALL prompts as attacks - including totally normal ones like "What's the weather?"
+It was like a security guard who tackles everyone entering the building, including employees, customers, and the CEO.

+**Why did it fail?** Attacks blend in with normal prompts.
+They're not mathematically "weird" - they're designed to look normal!
+Measuring distance in math space doesn't help when everything looks the same.

+**The embarrassing numbers:**
+- Caught 96.6% of attacks (good!) ✓
+- But also flagged 96.9% of normal prompts as attacks (terrible!) ✗
+- Accuracy: 34.8% (worse than random guessing) ✗✗

+**What I learned:** You can't spot attacks by hoping they look unusual.
+They don't.
+This experiment was a failure, but it taught me what NOT to do (which led to better approaches later).

+**Should you use this?** No. This is educational failure.
+See [Ensemble Space Invaders](https://github.com/vsheahan/Ensemble-Space-Invaders) for the version that actually works.

+---

 ## What is this?

 This is a multi-layer embedding analysis system that confidently detects prompt injection attacks with a success rate that would make a coin flip jealous.